oxheadalpha/nft-tutorial/packages/fa2-contracts/README.md

 ### Token Kind

-This feature defines kind of tokens supported by the FA2 contract.
+This feature defines the kinds of tokens supported by the FA2 contract.
 Available options are listed below:

 * `USE_NFT_TOKEN` - contract implementation will support multiple non-fungible